DeadShrew/TarotCardWebApp/README.md

 project.

 To test the API you can:
-Navigate to localhost:9001/cards for a list of 10 sample tarot cards JSON objects Navigate to localhost:9001/cards/id and enter an id between 0 and 9 to return a single cards JSON object.
+Navigate to localhost:9001/cards for a list of 10 sample tarot card's JSON objects.
+Navigate to localhost:9001/cards/id and enter an id between 0 and 9 to return a single cards JSON object.